Portsmouth F.C.: Portsmouth in Europe

-To date Portsmouth have played a single season in UEFA competitions, competing in the 2008–09 UEFA Cup.
-They beat Vitória de Guimarães 4-2 on aggregate in the first round.
-In the group stage Portsmouth only registered one win along with a draw against A.C.
+To date Portsmouth have played one season in UEFA competitions, competing in the 2008–09 UEFA Cup.
+They beat Vitória de Guimarães 4–2 on aggregate in the first round.
+In the group stage Portsmouth registered one win along with a draw against A.C.
 Milan, and were knocked out at the group stages after a 3–2 away loss to VfL Wolfsburg.

 Players

 For a list of notable players and players who played for Portsmouth for more than 100 games in a sortable-list format, see List of Portsmouth F.C. players.